Nividica/ThaumicEnergistics/README.md

 Thanks go out to AlgorithmX2 for Applied Energistics, Azanor for Thaumcraft, M3gaFr3ak for ExtraCells, and the Forge team.

-Localization's thanks to Mrkwtkr, alvin137.
+Localization's thanks to Mrkwtkr, alvin137, puyo061, Wuestengecko.
 Texture thanks to CyanideX.
 Special thanks to MKoanga.